pwent/pwent.github.io/README.md

-# Making thinking uncool again
+# Thoughts about thinking - but not overthinking

 More to come.
 [picture]()